 After a few hours, she started to make complete sentences again.
 They ran a culture but would not have results for a few days so they let her go.
 She didn’t seem perfect, but she didn’t stroke out so I felt like continuing my effort on the AZT.
 Day 1’s sidewall gash had grown a stalactite overnight.
 I noticed when I started riding and something was ticking the fork on every rotation.

 We traveled back to Xanadu so I could get back on the bike.
-A quick stop for a food order at The Chuckwagon and I was off into the wind.
+A quick stop for a food order at The Chuckwagon and I was off into the wind at 10:30 am.
 Despite the stroke scare, the trip to the hospital, and really slow food service, I was still ahead of the game by 3 hours.

 It was a repeat of last year.
 I was on the road to Santa Rosa Mountains driving right into the wind.
 I had a good feeling knowing there was a great stretch of singletrack coming up.
 Not tail, but honest to goodness track you can ride your bike on.
 From Sonoita to Kentucky Camp there is a lot of water.
 I stopped off at the same tank I visited last year.
 Good news is I was 3+ hours ahead of last year’s schedule.

 I made it to Kentucky Camp and was hot.
 I went ahead and made camp behind the old building.
 I got some food and bedded down to get a little rest.
 It wasn’t long and a couple who was through riding the Arizona Trail wanted to chat.
 So we talked for awhile and I let them know about the microwave in the building.
 Yes, there is a microwave to heat water in the Kentucky Camp building.
 This was a blessing.
-So after a few Camp meals and some coffee, a headed off into the sunset.
+So after a few Camp meals and some coffee, I headed off into the sunset.
+3 hours spent relaxing in camp.
 When I left the camp a text came in from Steve saying he was 3 hours away.

 Sometime after 8 p.m.
 I tore the plug out of my sidewall.
 I knew it was going to be a long night so I put in a tube.
 Every mile I Road got me closer to the bike shops in Tucson.
 It was a long night with a beautiful moon.
 Oftentimes I could turn off all lamps and just hike the bike with no light other than the moon.
 There were sometimes I thought I was going to be run over by deer that I would startle out of the bush.